fayizferosh/yosys-tcl-ui-report/README.md

 ### Implementation

-I have successfully completed Day 2 tasks namely variable creation, file/directory existance check and the processing of the constraints csv file.
+I have successfully completed Day 2 tasks, namely variable creation, file and directory existence checks, and the processing of the constraints csv file.

 **yosysui.tcl snapshot**